The Magic Numbers!

 Linked Governor Mr Channon Woodward

-In Key Stage 3 there is a big focus on Numeracy and Key Skills in Mathematics and schemes of work are followed which contain a focus on progression to GCSE.
+In Key Stage 3 students follow a scheme of work based on White Rose Maths, which gradually builds skills and knowledge using small steps.
+There is a big focus on Numeracy and Key Skills in Mathematics, which builds on learning from Key Stage 2, and promotes depth of understanding along with problem solving and knowledge retention.
 The main topic areas are; number, ratio and proportion, algebra, statistics & probability and geometry & measure.
 Students are regularly assessed throughout the year to monitor progress and they are set based on ability.

 Students and parents can also follow our dedicated twitter feed @bhsmaths or follow us on Facebook at www.facebook.com/bhsmaths